lingsuann02/tic-tac-toe-two/README.md

-## Important Notes ##
+# Important Notes

 This repo was created because some libraries from [tic-tac-toe](https://github.com/lingsuann02/tic-tac-toe) are now deprecated the old build does not run reliably so the [tic-tac-toe](https://github.com/lingsuann02/tic-tac-toe) code has been ported to use the newer Angular CLI create app.

-The project can be seen running here: saling-tic-tac-toe.surge.sh
+The project can be seen running [here](http://saling-tic-tac-toe.surge.sh).

 # TicTacToeTwo